-Joining the Society of St. Vincent de Paul Georgia leads you on a journey toward holiness, because being a Vincentian member is a vocation- a calling to serve God in His poor.
+Joining the Society of St. Vincent de Paul Georgia leads you on a journey toward holiness, because being a Vincentian member is a vocation – a calling to see God in the face of the poor.
 It is an opportunity to put your faith into action in a practical way, and in a spiritual context.
 As a member of The Society, you are a part of a large, international Vincentian family dedicated to the spiritual growth of its members.
 We grow together in holiness and friendship by providing spiritual and material assistance to our brothers and sisters in need.

 While there is no one template for Vincentian life, typically you will be invited to…

 The spirituality, friendship, and service that are part of your membership in SVdP should be party of your personal life as well.
 You will be encouraged to find ways to develop and live out these values in all aspects of your life, especially through attentiveness to prayer.
 [Rule 2.2, 2.6]

 - GIVE SERVICE

 A hallmark of Vincentian life is participating in works of direct service to individuals in need in your area, most often through visiting people in their homes.
 Home visits are always made in pairs [Rule III:8].
 While the home visit is the core of our work, no work of charity is foreign to the Society.
 We are involved in a diverse range of activities: visiting those in hospitals, retirement homes, and prisons; running food pantries and meal programs, providing shelter for those living on the street, offering affordable and free clothing, furniture, and other goods through thrift stores, etc. [Rule 1.3]

 - ATTEND CONFERENCE MEETINGS